y20k/escapepod/README.md

 ### Where can I download Escapepods?
 As long as Escapepods is still in pre-release state you can get it only here on GitHub (head over to [releases](https://github.com/y20k/escapepods/releases)).
 A future release on F-Droid is planned.

+### I cannot add my favorite podcast
+The podcast import feature needs some testing.
+It works with most of my favorite podcasts, but problems are to be expected at the current stage of development.
+Please head over to the [wiki](https://github.com/y20k/escapepods/wiki) and add the podcast that failed to import.

 ### Where are the settings?
 Escapepods has no settings.
 The app is designed to be very simple.
 It tries to rely on sensible defaults.